How to write a good CV for retail apprenticeships and jobs

 You could write about your netball interest like this:

 The secret to a good CV is to provide sufficient detail to show that you have the capabilities to do the job and be a good apprentice, but not so much that they know everything about you.
-‘Highlight key achievements on your CV, but don’t write an essay,’ says David.
+‘Highlight key achievements on your CV, but don’t write an essay,’ says a recruiter at Tesco.
 ‘Leave the recruiter wanting to find out more.’

 For more advice take a look at our main advice article on writing CVs.
 It includes a CV template.